Google-developed standard goes further to protect web apps from XS-Leak, CSRF, and more

 “Meanwhile, resource isolation is enabled by default for all new applications built on our core framework and we’re in the process of mass migrating hundreds of existing apps right now.”

 While it should be used as an additional, rather than primary, layer of security, it is likely that the Fetch Metadata standard will be supported by all web browsers in the future.

-It is already available for use in Chrome, Edge, Opera – unsurprising, since these browsers are all based on Chromium.
-Soon, it will also be supported by Firefox.
+It is already available for use in Chrome, Edge, Opera – unsurprising, since these browsers are all based on Chromium, and has also been enabled for use in Firefox.

 Weichselbaum said: “All major browsers except Safari support, or will support, Fetch Metadata.
 This is already quite an amazing coverage for a new security feature!

 “Safari didn't oppose the idea at W3C TPAC 2019, and we’re hoping that they’ll also implement Fetch Metadata once it has gained some traction.

 “However, it’s a bit of a chicken/egg problem.
 Sometimes browser vendors wait to implement a new feature until they see it’s getting traction, but to gain traction, broad browser support is needed.”